-2010 The History of the Theatre: A. Andrews.
-This class is cross-listed as Theatre 2010.
+2012A/B The History of the Theatre from Renaissance to the Twentieth Century: 3 hours, A. Andrews.
+This class is cross-listed as Theatre 2012A/B.

 2030 Masterpieces of Western Literature: H.S.
 Whittier.
 This class is cross-listed as English 203.